 Figure 42.
 Took a chance and bought this 92mm throttle body from Warr Performance to go on the TBSS manifold.
 The black anodizing fits well with the color theme on this build.
 Research showed a couple reviews of this throttle body on LS1tech.com that were good.
 It may not be the best unit out there but for this build it will be more than sufficient.

 Figure 43.
-Changed out the rod bolts from factory GM to ARP rod bolts.
+Changed out the rod bolts from factory GM to an ARP 134-6006 LS Cracked Rod Bolt Kit.
 Resizing the rod ends when doing this is recommended, however, these are new connecting rods and clearances checked fine after torqueing them down.
 The factory bolts are a known weak point in this engine.

 Figure 44.
 Here the windage tray is installed, after drilling out the smaller bolt holes.
 This metal is thin and bends easily.
 The drill bit grabbed and two spots had to be re-flattened with a ball pein after drilling.